willb0/willb0/README.md

-### Hi there 👋

 just a data science boi tryna figure out how to make software

-i have experience with:
-- Python: academic experience as well as building data driven APIs and frontend dashboards
-- SQL: spent a summer at Cloudflare mucking analytics SQL queries, also have academic experience
-- Java/React: spent a summer at Amazon working Java Spring APIs and React components for Alexa dev website
-- HTML/CSS/JS: not advanced, but enough

-i am learning:
-- Rust: built a web server for clustering text documents
-- Go: working through Go basics, will build first project soon.

-some other stuff I've worked extensively with: streamlit, PyData(numpy,pandas,matplotlib,sklearn...), Docker/docker-compose, bash/zsh
+i like Python, NLP, data pipelines, and machine learning systems

+i am learning Rust, Go, and some more about Topic Modeling

-hmu on twitter @senorgrubby
+hmu on twitter @senorgrubby or on keybase @grubbby

 <!--
 **willb0/willb0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.